takagiwa/mt_rpiprtcap/README.md

 The software sometime failed to capture data (3 or 4 characters in 10MB).

 There are no interpreters that convert from parallel port data to picture yet.

+How to use

+connect all devices.

+power-on all devices.

+start software_rpi/prt executable

+start print on PC or equipment

+when it seems ended, Ctrl-C on prt executable